 Kolton brings experience with high performance management to AO from his previous role with Golf Canada where he was the primary point of contact for 25 high performance athletes.
 He spent four years at Carleton University, where he played for the Raven’s men’s golf team, heading up that team as Captain in his final two years.

 Manages all aspects of the Athletics Ontario high performance programs including Quest for Gold and Team Ontario (OHPSI).
-He is also responsible for maintaining and updating the Athletics Ontario high performance strategy to unsure Ontario athletes and coaches have the best opportunities to succeed on a national and international level.
+He is also responsible for maintaining and updating the Athletics Ontario high performance strategy to ensure Ontario athletes and coaches have the best opportunities to succeed on a national and international level.

 Developing AO’s brand identity, generating awareness of all AO programs, services and current news through communication tools, managing community outreach and partnership development.
 She also leads AO’s social media/web strategy, and effectively leverages social media to build communities and engage new athletes, volunteers and donors.